Get familiar with alternatives to ACA’s individual mandate

 Webcast: To assist reporters who will need to localize the decision and what it means for their states and communities, AHCJ will host a one-hour online roundtable on Friday, June 29, noon ET, to offer suggestions on stories you can pursue right away and in the weeks ahead.

-Webinar: Implementing health reform in the states
+Webinar: Implementing Health Policy in the states

 Covering state responses to Supreme Court decision on Affordable Care Act